Washington DC’s Premier Diplomacy Event

 When to play

-Rounds one and two will be allowed to play out to a conclusion without a time limit.
+Rounds one will be allowed to play out to a conclusion without a time limit.
+Round 2 will be timed at the discretion of the Tournament Director.
+Time limit will be announced at the commencement of the event.

-Players are encouraged to participate in all three of the rounds.
+Players are encouraged to participate in both rounds.

 The Rules of Diplomacy, 5th Edition (Hasbro, 2008) will be used throughout this tournament.
 Where the Rules of Diplomacy have been clarified in the Tournament Rules, the Tournament Rules will prevail.